Cabreúva

 Cabreúva is a municipality (município) in the state of São Paulo in Brazil.
-The population is 50,429 (2020 est.) in an area of 260.23 km².
+The population is 50,429 (2020 est.) in an area of 260.23 km2.
 The elevation is 640 m.
 The city takes its name from the Cabreúva tree (Myrocarpus frondosus), known as Kaburé-Iwa ("owl tree") in Tupi language.

 History

-The city was established in the beginning of 18th century by a member of the Martins e Ramos family, from the city of Itu, who followed the Tietê River to this place in a valley between the three mountains Japi, Guaxatuba and Taguá.
+The city was established in the beginning of the 18th century by a member of the Martins e Ramos family, from the city of Itu, who followed the Tietê River to this place in a valley between the three mountains Japi, Guaxatuba and Taguá.
 Sugar cane was planted in the area for distilled beverage production, which earned the city its nickname Terra da Pinga.

 Geography

 The landscape is dominated by the mountains (Japi, Guaxatuba and Taguá) and the Tietê river.
 The altitudes vary between 640 m in the center of the city up to 1,200 m Serra do Japi.
-The area of the city is 260 km², of which 96 km² are urban and 165 km² are rural.
+The area of the city is 260 km2, of which 96 km2 are urban and 165 km2 are rural.